Search

 1. Hands-Free Mode

-Compared to some other language-learning methods and apps, Babbel is safer to use while driving because the app includes a hands-free mode which means you never have to physically interact with your phone while using it.
+Babbel is safer to use while driving some other language-learning methods and apps.
+This is simply because the hands-free mode allows you to avoid needing to physically interact with your phone while using it.

-The hands-free mode in the Babbel app means you can enjoy audio-only lessons, often taught by native speakers.
-You could, for example, choose to learn Spanish from native Spanish speakers.
+The hands-free mode lets you enjoy audio-only lessons, which are often taught by native speakers.
+You could, for example, choose to learn Spanish directly from native Spanish speakers.

 2. Speaking And Listening Exercises